thanhqtran/gso-macro-monitor/README.md

 # Macroeconomic Monitor
-Real-time Reading and Plotting macroeconomic data scraped from Vietnam's General Statistics Office (GSO) and other sources.
+Real-time reading and visualizing macroeconomic data scraped from Vietnam's General Statistics Office (GSO) and other sources.

+This project aims at providing the most accurate and up-to-date data about Vietnamese economy.

 ## Data sources